charliezye/charlie-vault/Work/Job Search/B&D Job.md

 		3. "Data warehouse" to store insightful data
 		5. Data analytics in AWS and in backend to analyze issues/bugs in process
 		6. Caching with Elasticache, Cloudfront, Route 53
-4. Transition to Express Node.JS backend
+4. Whichever backend framework you're using
 	1. All your complex data querying and analytics for data used in visualizations and presentation to users
-	3. Node.js is great for IoT because forces you to build asynchronous I/O
-		1. Programs permit other processing to continue (non-blocking) before data is returned to frontend
-		2. Essentially in sychronous, you tell worker instructions, they leave, finish the work, then come back with the work before starting next set
-		3. Asynchronous has a middle-man called an event handler passing on instructions to multiple workers at once and returning their work, making it very memory efficient
-	4. Already using JS for frontend so just makes sense
+	2. Django most likely, consider Java and NodeJS as well
 6. Angular Frontend for user applications/touchpoints
-7. Long term: Machine learning to customize functionalities, analyze devices, and extract big data trends across customers
+7. Long term:
+	1. Machine learning to customize functionalities, analyze devices, and extract big data trends across customers
+	2. Not sure if this is applicable, but use of smart phones, smart watches or other wearables for workers
+		1. These have a ton of sensors built in and I've worked with them between Ubiquitous Computing and work w/ Ware2Go

 Why is this plan important?
 1. Maintainability